cucarachaSL1200/Tethered-Auto-Focus-and-Capture-Script-for-Capture-One-20/README.md

 Another option is to use Keyboard Maestro with my script which will allow you to use any SINGLE key instead of Apple's Keyboard Shortcuts that require a key combination or only a Function key.
-I know some studios like to use the "Enter" key" all the way to the right on a full-size keyboard.
+I know some studios like to use the "Enter" key" which is all the way to the right on a full-size keyboard.
 Here is the KM macro w/ the script embedded (Focus Shoot.kmmacros).
 Remember, in C1Pro you will need to set up the edit keyboard shortcut for "Start/Stop Camera Autofocus".
 In this case I designated the period "."